- Hook Point Inland (High Tide Access) Road Closure

 - Fraser Island tourism see: www.frasercoastholidays.info

-- Tourism information for all regions in Queensland see: www.queenslandholidays.com.au.
+- For tourism information for all regions in Queensland see Queensland Holidays.

-QPWS visitor guides provide information that is critical for your visit Queensland’s national parks.
+QPWS discovery and journey guides provide information that is critical for your visit Queensland’s national parks.
 For areas in the Fraser Coast region, download:

 Refunds are granted in extenuating circumstances, but only if requested before the permit commences.
 To find out more download the refund operational policy.